OoTRandomizer/rtgg-randobot/COMMANDS.md

 handles player-turns through this command.
 Players each ban a single setting from "Major" setting group.
 Available options can be viewed with `!settings`.

+## !skip

+Usable by: **varies**

+Allows a player to skip removing a setting from the available settings pool during the banning phase.

 ## !pick

 Usable by: **varies**